katcipis/sophia/notes/books/designing-data-intensive-apps.md

 This particular example can be circumvented by a more elaborate transaction, different data model, etc. But that is besides the point.
-The point is that the simple version of this transaction doesn't work with snapshot isolation but would work fine with Serializable Snapshot Isolation.
+The point is that the simple version of this transaction doesn't work in a system that is non serializable.

-Actually the solution to execute such a transaction maintaining complete consistency is having serializability on the system, which is the strongest guarantee that you can provide in a concurrent system/database.
+The solution to execute such a transaction maintaining complete consistency is having serializability on the system, which is the strongest guarantee that you can provide in a concurrent system/database.
 All transactions will be executed as if they were executed serially, first transaction 1 and then transacation 2.
+That is the abstraction that is provided, although the implementation can vary wildly.

-Implementing this efficiently is challenging and you have 2 overall techniques:
+Implementing this efficiently is challenging and you have 3 overall techniques:

 * Just run serially :-)
 * Optimistic Algorithms
 * Pessimistic Algorithms

+### Just Run Serially

+This seems like a joke, but this is actually how Redis work...and people love Redis =P.
+It is a single thread that executes each operation sequentially.
+So it is a serializable database.
+Of course it doesn't provide complex transactions.
+Actually in a database like this the transactions must be extremelly quick/simple or else you will run into some serious performance issues.

+### Pessimistic Algorithms

+### Optimistic Algorithms